idrassi/SimpleSteganoDCT/README.md

 # SimpleSteganoDCT

-A Python implementation of sign-based DCT steganography with Reed-Solomon error correction for embedding and extracting text in PNG images.
+A robust steganographic system for embedding and extracting text in images using Quantization Index Modulation (QIM) in the DCT domain.
+This implementation is specifically designed to survive JPEG compression by aligning the embedding process with standard JPEG quantization matrices.

 ---

 ## Features

-- **Text embedding** in PNG images using DCT coefficients.
+- Text embedding in images using DCT coefficients.
-- **Sign-based steganography** in mid-frequency DCT coefficients.
+- QIM-based embedding in mid-frequency DCT coefficients
+- JPEG compression resistance (optimized for ~70% quality)
+- Reed-Solomon error correction for improved reliability
-- **Reed-Solomon error correction** for robust message recovery.
+- Synchronization markers for accurate message recovery
-- **Sync marker validation** for reliable extraction.
-- **Quality metrics calculation**: PSNR and SSIM.
+- Quality metrics calculation (PSNR, SSIM)
-- **Command-line interface** for easy usage.
+- Configurable parameters via JSON configuration file

 ---